Back to Home

 Explore More

-Timeline: 8 weeks from idea to full Consulting OS, ongoing evolution
+Timeline: 8 weeks from idea to Consulting OS; the self-organizing layer grew over the months since

 Repository: Private (sjobergfredrik/field-kit)